comps/ptef/README.md

 this repository is provided under the MIT license.
 See the [LICENSE](LICENSE) file for details.

+## API Stability

+There are currently no guarantees that the C-based function API, bash and python APIs won't change in the future.
+There's also no plan in place for keeping API stable within a versioned release, though that may come if this project becomes popular.

+For now, expect having to update your test suite's PTEF-interfacing code when moving to a newer PTEF version.

+## ABI Stability

+Despite `libptef.so` being an ELF shared object that *could* have ABI made from versioned symbols, maintaining this over time is outside the scope of this project and would just be a PITA with very few benefits.

+You're expected to maintain tests in a source code form and build them immediately prior to running them, not have a collection of compiled binary tests that last years and magically work with future PTEF versions.

 ## Portability

 The PTEF specification itself can be implemented in virtually any programming language on any platform or libc which provides access to POSIX.1-2008 C API, namely the functions mentioned in the specification.

-The reference implementation is mostly-C99 with `_POSIX_C_SOURCE=200809` extensions, the nonstandard exceptions being several occurences of (fairly commonly supported) function attributes (`__attribute__`).
+* The reference implementation is mostly-C99 with `_POSIX_C_SOURCE=200809`
+  extensions.
-The python3 interface to the reference implementation currently requires python 3.6 or newer.
+* The python3 interface to the reference implementation currently requires python 3.6 or newer.
-The bash interface (bash builtins, not standalone CLI utilities) requires bash 4.4 or newer.
+* The bash interface (bash builtins, not standalone CLI utilities) requires bash 4.4 or newer.

 Note that the build process is smart enough to detect the lack of `python3` in PATH, or the lack of bash development headers, and avoids building those